Zylann/godot_voxel/doc/source/module_development.md

 ------------------

 The module has a few preprocessor macros that can be defined in order to turn off parts of the code getting compiled.
-At the moment, flags are specified within the `SCsub` file, and correspond to C++ defines:
+Some can be specified through SCons command line parameters.

 - `MESHOPTIMIZER_ZYLANN_NEVER_COLLAPSE_BORDERS`: this one must be defined to fix an issue with `MeshOptimizer`.
 See [https://github.com/zeux/meshoptimizer/issues/311](https://github.com/zeux/meshoptimizer/issues/311)
 - `MESHOPTIMIZER_ZYLANN_WRAP_LIBRARY_IN_NAMESPACE`: this one must be defined to prevent conflict with Godot's own version of MeshOptimizer.
 See [https://github.com/zeux/meshoptimizer/issues/311#issuecomment-955750624](https://github.com/zeux/meshoptimizer/issues/311#issuecomment-955750624)
 - `VOXEL_ENABLE_FAST_NOISE_2`: if defined, the module will compile with integrated support for SIMD noise using FastNoise2.
 It is optional in case it causes problem on some compilers or platforms.
+SCons parameter: `voxel_fast_noise_2=yes`
 - `VOXEL_RUN_TESTS`: If `True`, tests will be compiled and run on startup to verify if some features of the engine still work correctly.
 It is off by default in production builds.
 This is mostly for debug builds when doing C++ development on the module.
+SCons parameter: `voxel_tests=yes`